QryptInc/strongswan/README_QRYPT.md

-# Build strongSwan with liboqs and Qrypt's blast and entropy plugins
+# Build strongSwan with liboqs and Qrypt's BLAST and quantum entropy plugins
 ## Create a directory to clone the repos into
 ```
 mkdir qrypt